-John Whitgift Foundation supports a high number of bursary places, however demand is extremely high and therefore bursary awards will be offered to selected pupils following their entrance examination.
-Successful bursary applicants will receive a bursary throughout their time in the school subject to annual reassessment and satisfactory academic progress.
-Bursaries are awarded at the sole discretion of John Whitgift Foundation.
+John Whitgift Foundation supports a high number of bursary places; however demand is extremely high and therefore bursary awards will be offered to selected pupils following their entrance examination.

 This chart will give you an idea of whether you would qualify for a bursary and what level of support you may qualify for.
-The size of bursaries will depend on your family’s ‘relevant income’ which is usually calculated as the total of the income (before tax) from all sources of both parents as well as any unearned income of all your dependent children.
-An allowance of £2,000 is taken off this total for each dependent child in full-time education.
+The size of bursaries awarded will depend on several factors, including:

 Relevant income is normally assessed for the income tax year before the school year in question.
 You will have to provide evidence of your income such as Form P60 or End of Year Accounts and Inland Revenue Tax Returns.